brianary/scripts/README.md

 - **[Remove-Xml.ps1](Remove-Xml.ps1)**: Removes a node found by Select-Xml from its XML document.
 - **[Repair-DatabaseConstraintNames.ps1](Repair-DatabaseConstraintNames.ps1)**: Finds database constraints with system-generated names and gives them deterministic names.
 - **[Restore-SchTasks.ps1](Restore-SchTasks.ps1)**: Imports from a single XML file into the local Scheduled Tasks.
+- **[Select-DictionaryKeys.ps1](Select-DictionaryKeys.ps1)**: Constructs an OrderedDictionary by selecting keys from a given IDictionary.
 - **[Select-XmlNodeValue.ps1](Select-XmlNodeValue.ps1)**: Returns the value of an XML node found by Select-Xml.
 - **[Send-MailMessageFile.ps1](Send-MailMessageFile.ps1)**: Sends emails from a drop folder using .NET config defaults.
 - **[Send-SeqEvent.ps1](Send-SeqEvent.ps1)**: Send an event to a Seq server.